 In the case that multiple vehicles have been tested, the CRI shall be calculated for each vehicle, and the resulting values shall be averaged.
 The manufacturer will provide statistical evidence to the responsible authority that the fit is sufficiently statistically justified.

 1.9.1.
-For Level 1A only:
+For Level 1A only: support GRPE86-16

 Based on the deviation of the measurements from the fit, the slope CRI should be corrected downward with the standard deviation of the errors in the fit: